melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ```

 An example of this use-case would be expecting `{ name = "John"; age = None }`
-to generate a JavaScript such as `{name: "Carl"}`, where the `age` key doesn't
+to generate a JavaScript such as `{name: "Carl"}`, where the `age` key doesn’t
 appear.

 The `@bs.deriving abstract` attribute exists to solve this problem.
-When
+When present
-present in a record type, `@bs.deriving abstract` makes the record definition
+in a record type, `@bs.deriving abstract` makes the record definition abstract
-abstract and generates the following functions instead:
+and generates the following functions instead:

 - A constructor function for creating values of the type
 - Getters and setters for accessing the record fields

 `@bs.deriving abstract` effectively models a record-shaped JavaScript object
-exclusively through a set of (generated) functions derived from attribute annotations
+exclusively through a set of (generated) functions derived from attribute
-on the OCaml type definition.
+annotations on the OCaml type definition.

 Let’s see an example.
 Considering this Melange code: